vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 a similar precommitment to hedge against a future, less-charitable self.

-### A prerdetermined rule strategy might be good for norm-setting and community-level predictability
+### A predetermined rule strategy might be good for norm-setting and community-level predictability

 When donors precommit to donating a specific percentage of their income, this sets a norm for other donors.
 We can think of the